kukuru-kwikwi/common/readme.md

 - [ ] Review the [folder structure](/.github/copilot-instructions.md#folder-structure) and familiarize yourself with `/docs/`, `/refs/`, and `/specs/`.
 - [ ] Read the `README.md` files in each major folder for context.
+- [ ] Review the [tooling](/specs/technical-specs/tooling.md) for recommended tools and extensions.
+- [ ] Install and configure required tools before starting work.

 ## 2. Project Kickoff